 - Social Skills – Social Skills includes being able to look at someone and understand how they are feeling.
 Teach children to identify feelings using pictures of different moods and expressions.
 Have the children explain what each picture represents.
 Ask the children how did they know, and when are times that they feel this way.

-- Cutting – Cutting lessons can be incorporated into the same activity as the Fine Motor Skills as mentioned above in number six.
+- Cutting with Scissors – Cutting lessons can be incorporated into the same activity as the Fine Motor Skills as mentioned above in number six.

 For more Kindergarten readiness tips for parents, visit greatstartoakland.org.